 Grant leverages his experience in both litigation and transactional matters in the provision of outside general counsel services.
 To sharpen his understanding of the intersection of economics, law, and public policy, he completed the highly-competitive Frédéric Bastiat Fellowship.
 Grant applies his value-added mindset to help clients with strategic planning, corporate governance, protection of intellectual property rights, positioning of businesses for acquisition, and leveraging emerging technologies in business operations.

-His scholarly works are published by Harvard, Georgetown, Arizona State University, and UC Hastings law schools, as well as by Dartmouth and Pomona colleges.
+His scholarly works have been, or will soon be, published by Harvard, Georgetown, University of Southern California, Arizona State University, and UC Hastings law schools, as well as by Dartmouth and Pomona Colleges.
 His scholarship addresses a range of novel legal and ethical approaches to topics including non-traded real estate investment trusts, Arizona’s Regulatory Sandbox, serum-based tests to objectively diagnose traumatic brain injury, CRISPR gene editing, international economic espionage, and the Senate confirmation process for U.S. Supreme Court nominees.

 In addition, he spearheaded the creation and endowment of the James Madison Scholarship – the first student-led endowed scholarship in ASU’s history – which seeks to promote student leadership and extracurricular intellectual programming.
 Grant also leads development efforts for the Claremont Colleges Rugby Program and writes grant applications for the Center for Law and Military Policy.